analeonescu/chemical-security-evals/README.md

-# ChemSafetyBench Eval — Free-Tier Inspect AI Harness
+# Chemical Security Evals - Free-Tier Inspect AI Harness

 A reproduction + extension of ChemSafetyBench's "Synthesis" task, built on Inspect AI, using only free-tier model providers (Gemini, Groq).
 Adds a